Photo of girl student

 A to Z information directory

 Please find below an A to Z guide of all our school information.
-If you are unable to find what you are looking for, please do not hesitate to contact Raelene in the school office.
+If you are unable to find what you are looking for, please do not hesitate to contact the office (office@ridgway.school.nz / 939 8771).

 Absences

-According to New Zealand law, all children enrolled at school must attend unless they are sick.
-If your child is sick, please phone the school office before 8:55 a.m.
-Please also let us know if your child will be arriving later than 9:00 am.
-A system is in place to follow up on any child who is not present for roll call if parents have not phoned the office.
+According to New Zealand law, all tamariki (children) enrolled at school must attend unless they are sick.
+If your taitamaiti (child) is sick or will be absent, please use the parent app, or email the school office - office@ridgway.school.nz, or leave a message on the school's absence line 04 939 8771 ext 2 - before 9am.
+Please also let us know if your taitamaiti will be arriving later than 8.55am.
+A system is in place to follow up on any tamariki who is not present the roll call if parents have not notified the school office.

-If you need to collect your child before 3 pm (eg for a medical appointment), please call into the school office and fill in the Early Leaving book.
+If you need to collect your taitamaiti before 3pm (eg for a medical appointment), please call into the school office and sign them out on the tablet.

 After School Care